“Castleton, along with the staff, have helped me shape the nurse that I desire to be."

 The Castleton Nursing Department is built on a long-standing tradition of excellence in nursing education through evidence-based innovation.
 The knowledgeable and dedicated faculty is committed to meeting the needs of diverse learners, the community populations served, and the requirements of the profession.
 Through a combination of coursework , simulated and varied practice-setting experiences, you will be prepared for evidence-based practice in a complex healthcare system and advanced education in nursing.

 As a graduate of the four-year B.S. degree program you will be equipped to address the needs of diverse patient populations as a result of their broadened educational scope.
 Additionally, you will have the opportunity to expand your career options and will possess the ability to pursue an advanced degree.

 If you have an active and unencumbered license as a registered nurse in the state of Vermont you may also be eligible for the RN to B.S.
 Completion Program.
-As a candidate of the program you will be considered individually as a transfer student and must meet the College’s B.S. requirements before graduation.
+As a candidate of the program you will be considered individually as a transfer student and must meet the University’s B.S. requirements before graduation.
 For this reason, the time and number of credits required for program completion may vary.

 In addition to Castleton’s general admission requirements applicants must meet the following criteria standards in order to be accepted into the nursing program: